nimaid/LPHK/README.md

 ## What is LPHKscript?
 LPHKscript is a simple macro scripting language tailor made for LPHK.
 Syntax is closer to a shell/batch script than, say, JavaScript.

+Only one script runs at a time, and there is a sceduling system for them.
+If a script is scheduled, it's button will pulse red.
+If the script is running, the button will flash red quickly.
+When you press a script button, if there is a script running, it adds the script to the queue.
+If no scripts are running, the script is added to the queue and the queue execution is started.
+Tapping a scheduled script's button will unschedule it, and tapping a running scripts button will kill it.
+If that sounds confusing, load up `user_layouts/examples/all_delays_all_day.LPHKlayout` and press a bunch of buttons.

+There is one exception to the scheculing system.
+If the first line of a script is `@ASYNC`, the script will run in the background and will not interact with the other scripts.
+It can still be prematurely killed by tapping the button.
+This must go on the very first line.

 Commands follow the format: `COMMAND arg1 arg2 ...`.
 Scripts are just a text file with newlines seperating commands.

 The current command list is as follows: